artefactory/redis-team-THM/blog/content/99_submission.md

 Authors: Henrique Brito, Michel Hua
 Summary: The THM CLI

 The **THM CLI** is the ultimate CLI tool to help researchers and technical writers.
-It can help them in every day tasks such as building bibliography and finding answers to their questions.
+It can help them in everyday tasks such as building a bibliography and finding answers to their questions.

 See here why the [CLI is still the way to go]({filename}07_cli_tool.md).
-To install the tool go to [`scripts/`](https://github.com/artefactory/redis-team-THM/tree/main/scripts).
+To install the tool, go to [`scripts/`](https://github.com/artefactory/redis-team-THM/tree/main/scripts).

 <script id="asciicast-CGtMSoSe0Fp8dn9nbLpzzbdbM" src="https://asciinema.org/a/CGtMSoSe0Fp8dn9nbLpzzbdbM.js" async></script>